 By default, all visas allow for multiple entries.
 You could technically leave Nepal and come back within the valid duration of the visa.

-Paying for Your Visa on Arrival
+Paying for Your Visa

 After completing forms, you’ll approach the first counter to pay the visa fee.
 The preferred currency for payment is US dollars, however, other currencies such as British pounds and Euros are also accepted.
 Banknotes should be in decent shape, not torn or too crinkled.